b0tomatic-archive/botomatic/README.md

 nx graph
 ```

-As the UI appears, at the top of the left sidebar you can select `Projects`, `Tasks`
+As the UI appears, at the top of the left sidebar you can select `Projects`, `Tasks`.

-All the tasks of apps and libs that Nx can run are is stored in `nx.json` at the root of the project, and in `project.json` at the root of each app or library (e.g. **apps/client/project.json**)
+All the tasks of apps and libs that Nx can run are is stored in `nx.json` at the root of the project, and in `project.json` at the root of each app or library (e.g. **apps/client/project.json**).

 [More about `nx.json`](https://nx.dev/reference/nx-json)

 [More about `project.json`](https://nx.dev/reference/project-configuration)

+## GraphQL Code Generation and Schema Management

+### Code Generation Strategy

+#### Code-First Approach (No Backend Code Generation):

+In a code-first approach, there's no need to generate GraphQL code for the backend.
+The schema is automatically generated based on the TypeScript definitions in the backend.
+Therefore, code generation is only necessary for the frontend, to create type-safe queries, mutations, and other GraphQL operations.

+#### Frontend-Only Code Generation:

+Since the backend does not require code generation, the process can be streamlined by focusing solely on the frontend.
+The GraphQL code generator should be configured to run exclusively for the frontend, ensuring that type-safe client-side operations are available without unnecessary backend processing.

+### Schema Generation and Usage

+#### Backend Schema Generation:

+The GraphQL schema is generated either:

+- Automatically during each startup or rebuild of the NestJS application.
+- Manually by running `build` or `schema` generation command.

+#### Frontend Code Generation:

+By running `build` or `schema` command for the client, the server schema is always generated first, then the frontend GraphQL code is automatically generated.
+This step is essential to ensure that the frontend is synchronized with the latest schema, providing type-safe operations for queries, mutations, and subscriptions.

+#### Build Dependencies:

+The client-side code generation depends on the server schema being up-to-date.
+Therefore, any client build process that requires GraphQL code generation must ensure that the server schema has been generated first.